spiral/docs/components/entity.md

 ```

 ## Mass Assignment
-In many cases (almost in every case, to be honest) you will need to set multiple model fields at once.
-Setting fields one by one may look like an option, especially since every field will be filtered using associated setter (see below), hovewer there is much more convinient way to perform mass assignment - `setFields` method.
+In almost all cases, you will need to set up multiple model fields at once.
+Setting fields one by one may look like an option, especially since every field will be filtered using associated setter (see below), but there is much easier way to perform mass assignment - the `setFields` method.
-Such method is allowed to use user data as source (for example directly from request POST), hovewer, entity must be configured previously to specify what fields can be set and what can not.
+This method lets you use user data as a source (for example, directly from request POST).
+Hovewer, the entity must be previously configured to specify what fields can and can't be set.

 ```php
 //Get entity data from query
 $entity->setFields($this->input->query);
 ```

-> Method can accept array or Traversable object (meaning you can even pass one entity as source of items for another entity - such thing used in spiral `RequestFilter->populate()` method).
+> Method can accept an array or Traversable object (meaning you can even pass one entity as a source of items for another entity - this is used in spiral `RequestFilter->populate()` method).

-You have to use set field method, or static method "create" of ORM and ODM entities to create entity based on user input.
+You have to use a set field method or a static method "create" of ORM and ODM entities in order to create an entity based on user input.
-To configure entity and specify what fields can be set we will use specialized behaviour property **fillable**.
-Let's try to update our entity, to allow filling "name":
+To configure, this entity and specify what fields can be set, we will use the specialized behaviour property **fillable**.
+Let's try to update our entity, to allow to fill in "name":

 ```php
 class DemoEntity extends \Spiral\Models\DataEntity